aviparkhe/RosalindProblems/README.md

 # RosalindProblems

-I solved problems on Rosalind, a website created to teach bioinformatics through problem-solvindarthvader1023
+I solved problems on Rosalind, a website created to teach bioinformatics through problem-solving